 - Cushions, throws

-- Furniture (must be pre-booked with our shop manager and photo sent beforehand)
+- Furniture (must be pre-booked with our shop manager and photo sent beforehand to firstname.lastname@example.org)

 - Delph, cutlery, ovenware

-- Children’s toys (not damaged, chipped, or with parts missing)
+- Children’s toys (not damaged, chipped, with parts missing or damaged from leaking batteries)

 - Jigsaw puzzles (must have all pieces in box)